 How to tell if oatmeal is bad

 This one is pretty easy – if your oatmeal will really go bad, you’ll (in most cases) know it.
 How will you be able to tell that it’s bad?
-Off (or funny) odor, significant change in appearance or signs of mold are sure signs of spoilage.
+Off (or funny) odor, significant change in appearance or mold spots are sure signs of spoilage.
 If any of this occurs, just throw the product away.
 If oatmeal isn’t clearly bad, but you’re not quite sure it’s fine either, discard it.
-One great piece of advice to remember: it’s always better to be safe than sorry.
+One great piece of advice to remember: it’s better to be safe than sorry.

 As you should be aware by now, oatmeal can go bad, but if it’ll be stored properly, in most cases it’ll be fine for a lot longer than its “best by” date.
 Just keep the package tightly sealed and away from any moisture, and you can store it even for a couple of years.